ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 hero: /img/sports/strael-3-0-parts.jpg
 ---

 You might also be interested in my <a href="/2022-02-27-fairlight-strael-build-notes/">Fairlight Strael Build Notes</a>, which are the primer of this build.
-You get there the complete list of the parts I´m using for this build.
+You get there the complete list of parts I´m using for this build.

 [[toc]]